 Students have been able to pay for study abroad programs through a variaty of means.
 Below are some suggestions that have been utilized by study abroad alumni to pay for their programs:

 - Save money from working over summer and/or during school terms.

 - Ask for money instead of gifts during the holidays or birthdays.

 - Organize individual or group fundraisers such as bake sales, gofundme.com accounts, yard sales, etc.

 - Consult community groups, churches, civic groups from your hometown for sponsorship.
 If you opt to use this option, they might require you to present about your experience.

 - Sale used items such as clothes, books, CDs, etc. online or at consignment businesses.

 - If you are responsible for purchasing your own airfare, you can ask family members to donate their frequent flyer miles.

 - If you are artistic, sell some of your art pieces.

 Study abroad faculty coordinators can provide specific information about courses, excursions, lodging, meals, and more.
 You can find the faculty coordinator's information on the program online brochures.
-If you need help, call the Office of Study Abroad and International Exchange at (931) 221-6851 and make an appointment.

 Go online at studentsabroad.state.gov to find out more about the country(s) where you are interested in studying abroad.
 Learning about the different locations will assist you with making your decision.